 What will my pet's physical exam be like?

 Once a year, your pet should get a thorough check-up.
 These exams and preventative care help identify any health issues your pet may have and treat them in a timely matter.
-At Helena Veterinary Service, all wellness appointments include a full physical exam.
+At Valley Veterinary Hospital of Helena, all wellness appointments include a full physical exam.
 This entails looking at your pet's eyes, ears, nose and mouth, listening to its heart and lungs, abdominal palpation and examining your pet's joints.
 In addition, we will examine the hair and skin for external parasites and any lumps that should be of concern.
 We may also do blood work to ensure a complete medical exam.
 All tests, vaccinations and other recommendations are based on your pet's medical history, its environmental risks and age.

 In some circumstances, our veterinarians will refer you to a specialist who has advanced expertise in areas such as internal medicine or surgery.
 If this occurs, we will help you set up the appointment with a specialist, make sure that records are sent and will see your pet for any follow-up appointments the specialist requests.